deadBlueShark/education/golang/coursera-getting-started-with-go/note.md

 - The places in code where a variable can be accessed

 ### Deallocating memory
-Stack vs Heap
+Stack vs Heap:
 - In general:
-  + Stack is an area of memory that is dedicated to funtion calls, local variables for a functions are stored here and they are deallocated automatically when the function complete
+  + Stack is an area of memory that is dedicated to function calls, local variables for a functions are stored here, and they are deallocated automatically when the function complete

   + Heap is a persistent region of memory where when you allocate something on the